JPL13/optimal-portfolio-python-package/README.md

 The key insight of this paper is that by combining assets with different expected returns and volatilities, one can find a optimal weights which minimises the risk for a targeted return or maximizes the return for a targeted risk.
 The set of all such optimal portfolios is referred to as the efficient frontier in the absence of a risk-free asset.
 The shape of this efficient frontier is a parabola.

-When a risk-free asset is present, the line passes vertical intercept at the risk-free rate and tangent to the efficient frontier at the pure risky portfolio is the new efficient frontier, which is called the capital allocation line (CAL).
-The tangency point with the parabola represents the optimal portfolio with 100% risky assets.
+When a risk-free asset is present, the line passes vertical intercept at the risk-free rate and tangent to the efficient frontier is the new efficient frontier, which is called the capital allocation line (CAL).
+The tangency point with the parabola represents the optimal portfolio constructed with 100% risky assets.
 We will mark this optimal portfolio as a "Star" in the plot at the bottom of this file.

 ## Dependent packages